 Elastio and its data protection capabilities can help with solving all the pain points mentioned above to provide Kafka business continuity and protect from data loss and downtime.

-How we use elastio to protect our customers from kafka outages and application failures
+How we use Elastio to protect our customers from kafka outages and application failures

-The Tenant is built on a microservice architecture, and each of our services are bounded by the domain context.
+The Tenant is built on a microservice architecture, and each of our services is bounded by the domain context.
 Our services communicate synchronously, with internal API calls and asynchronously, passing messages over the AWS Managed Streaming for Apache Kafka (MSK).
 The Tenant also synchronously communicates with every customer’s Cloud Connector by calling a Cloud Connector Lambda function and asynchronously polling and putting SQS messages from/into a Cloud Connector.

 Here is a diagram of how the Tenant works: